Host of Payment Matters

 On this episode of Payment Matters, Jeff is joined by Kevin Pawl and David Gates of Boston Children’s Hospital.
 Jeff, Kevin and David discuss how Boston Children’s Hospital improved the payments experience for guarantors and staff.

-Listen now, or read an excerpt of the episode below.
+Listen to the episode on SoundCloud, or read an excerpt of the episode below.

 Jeff Lin: Do you experience any different challenges from a patient or a demographic perspective that’s unique to a children’s hospital versus a non-children’s hospital?